hathibelagal-dev/instantpolyglot/docs/eng/Turkmen.md

 Example:
-**Men kitap we gazet okadym.** (I book and newspaper read-PAST-1SG) "I read a book and a newspaper."
+**Men kitap we gazet okadym.** (I book and newspaper read-PAST-1SG) “I read a book and a newspaper.”

 ## Vocabulary